 Step Five: Choose Your Channel

-Choose the medium to distribute your messages in a format that is easy-to-consume for your audience and make sure it reaches the maximum amount of potential customers.
+Choose the medium to distribute your messages in a format that is easy-to-consume for your audience and make sure it reaches the maximum number of potential customers.

 - Owned media: Media platforms owned by your company such as your website, email, and blog.